 General Sherman Tree

-The main parking area and trailhead are near Wolverton Road, off the Generals Highway just north of the tree itself (between Lodgepole and the Sherman Tree).
-From there, the 1/2-mile (.72 km) trail descends and includes some stairs.
-Rest on the benches along the trail; don't overexert yourself.
-Handicapped parking and an accessible trail are along the Generals Highway two miles (3.2 km) north of the Giant Forest Museum.
-You can drop off and pick up passengers here.
-If you have difficulty walking at this elevation 7,000 feet (175 m), stop at a park visitor center for a temporary parking permit.
+The Main Parking and Trailhead are just off Wolverton Road, which leaves the Generals Highway just north of the Sherman Tree area (between Lodgepole and the Sherman Tree).
+From this parking area, the 1/2-mile (.72 km) trail descends and includes some stairs.
+Rest on the benches along the trail; don't overexert yourself at this elevation (7000'/175m) if you are not accustomed to it.
+For handicapped parking and an accessible trail, stop at the small parking area along the Generals Highway two miles (3.2 km) north of the Giant Forest Museum.
+You can also drop off and pick up passengers here.
+When the free park shuttles are running (late May to early September and, some years, Thanksgiving and Christmas/New Years), you can park at the main lot, walk down to the tree, then continue towards the Generals Highway to catch a shuttle back to the main parking.

 The Big Trees Trail